It's nice selling your items online, but what other opportunities are out there for you?

 It it on your website?
 Absolutely not.
 Is it Amazon?
 Maybe a little more than your website, but you can't honestly expect people to be spending the majority of their time on ecommerce sites.

-That's right, people around the world, whether at work, school or home, open up their phones and computers to login to places like Facebook, Twitter and Pinterest.
-They want to see what their friends and family are up to, and even keep up to date on the latest news headlines.
+That's right, people around the world, whether at work, school or home, open up their phones and computers to log in to places like Facebook, Twitter, and Pinterest.
+They want to see what their friends and family are up to and even keep up to date on the latest news headlines.

 Nowadays, users even spend time learning about which new products they can spend their money on.
-Luckily, ecommerce professionals have a new way to sell on social media, instead of forcing people to click through a link and go to another website.
+Luckily, ecommerce professionals have a new way to sell on social media, instead of forcing people to click on a link and go to another website.